margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I love the songs of peace "like a river" sung through my great grandmother.

 ## Gratitude List ##
 * Grateful for the woman working at McDonald's.
 Grateful for the human connection.
-Grateful to pray for the whole world, and the whole country and wait patiently in the car.
+Grateful to pray for the whole world, and the whole country and wait patiently in the car
 * Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".
 * Grateful for the sound of the laundry machine.
 * Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.